openxla/xla/docs/shapes.md

 This consists on the following components:

 * Op Name: `%fusion.3`
   * This is the unique name for the operation.
 Here, the name indicates this is a fusion operation (which combines multiple operations into a single kernel).
-Learn more about other ops in [Operation Semantics](operation_semantics.md).
+The `%` sign is part of the name, and may or may not be present in all operations.
+Learn about other Ops in [Operation Semantics](operation_semantics.md).
 * Shape: `bf16[32,32,4096]`
   * This is the output shape of the op.
 Here the dtype is bf16 (2 bytes per parameter) and the shape is `[32,32,4096]`.
 The following sections have more details about Shape.
 * Layout (with Tiling): `{2,1,0:T(8,128)(2,1)}`